$ /usr/sbin/ping bee bee is alive

 If the command reports that the server is alive, remotely check the NFS server.
 For information about remotely checking the NFS server, see How to Check the NFS Server Remotely.

 If the command run from a second client fails, check whether the NFS service is enabled on the server.
 For more information, see How to Verify the NFS Service on the Server.

-If this command fails, check the networking software configuration on the client, for example, the/etc/netmasks file and the property information associated with the svc:/system/name-service/switch service.
+If the ping command fails, check the networking software configuration on the client, for example, the/etc/netmasks file and the property information associated with the svc:/system/name-service/switch service.

-If the rpcinfo command does not display program 100003 version 4 ready and waiting, then NFS version 4 is not enabled on the server.
-See Table 5–3 for information about enabling NFS Version 4, see Figure 4, Table 4, Setting Up the NFS Service.
+If the rpcinfo command does not display program 100003 Version 4 ready and waiting, then NFS Version 4 is not enabled on the server.
+For information about enabling NFS Version 4, see Figure 4, Table 4, Setting Up the NFS Service.

-Try to move the client onto a second net drop.
+Try to move the client to a different physical network connection.